block/mcp-jupyter/README.md

 > **⚠️ API Compatibility Notice**: This project is currently focused on MCP (Model Context Protocol) usage.
 There are **no API compatibility guarantees** between versions as the interface is actively evolving.
 Breaking changes may occur in any release.

-Jupyter MCP Server allows you to use tools like [Goose](https://block.github.io/goose/) or Cursor to pair with you in a JupyterLab notebook where the state of your variables, etc is preserved by the JupyterLab Kernel.
-The fact that state is preserved is the key to this because it allows to to pair with the Agent in a notebook, where for example if a package is not installed it will see the error and install it for you.
-You as the user can then do some data exploration and then hand off to the agent at any time to pick up where you left off.
+Jupyter MCP Server allows you to use tools like [Goose](https://block.github.io/goose/) or Cursor to pair with you in a JupyterLab notebook where the state of your variables is preserved by the JupyterLab Kernel.
+This enables seamless collaboration where agents can install packages, fix errors, and hand off to you for data exploration at any time.

+**Architecture**: Uses Jupyter's REST API for reliable agent operations while maintaining real-time user synchronization through RTC.
+See [Architecture Documentation](docs/docs/architecture.md) for detailed technical information.

 ## Key Features